3DBAG/CityBuf/readme.md

 Binary variant of [CityJSONSeq](https://www.cityjson.org/cityjsonseq/).
 Inspired by the [FlatGeobuf](https://github.com/flatgeobuf/flatgeobuf) standard (which in turn uses [flatbuffers](https://github.com/google/flatbuffers)).

 Some performance metrics:
-- Overall ~5x faster than CityJSON and ~2x faster than CityJSONSeq.
+- overall ~5x faster than CityJSON and ~2x faster than CityJSONSeq in a simple read test,
-- In case of large features (3DBV dataset) the memory consumption of CityBuf is significantly lower than both other formats.
+- significantly lower memory usage than CityJSON and CityJSONSeq in simple read test (especially for large features),
-- Overall 34% smaller than CityJSON and 18% smaller than CityJSONSeq.
+- overall 34% smaller files than CityJSON and 18% smaller than CityJSONSeq.

-See the benchmark below for more information.
+These number are based on the benchmark that is given in more detail below.

 ## Goals
 The primary goals of CityBuf are